-The earth soon dried up.
-So began for Noah and his family a new existence outside the ark.
-God blessed them and said to them, 'Have many sons!
+The land soon dried up.
+Then a new existence began for Noah and his family outside the ark.
+God blessed them and said: 'Have many children!
 Become numerous and fill the earth!'

 But later, when men heard about the flood, they might fear the return of such a plague.
 God therefore gave them a sign that would remind them of his promise never again to bury the earth under masses of water.
 This sign is the rainbow.

 It is when it rains and the sun shines again that the rainbow usually appears.
 Have you ever admired its beautiful colors?